Vulnerability Management

 validation

-Participants interacted with the product while approaching tasks from their respective roles.
-This helped us understand how different users interpreted vulnerability data and what information they needed to move forward.
+To validate our assumptions, I ran a series of usability sessions focused on the existing vulnerability funnel.
+Participants interacted with the product while approaching tasks from their own role's perspective.
+This helped us understand how different users interpreted vulnerability data and what they needed to move forward.
+The sessions revealed both usability issues and deeper workflow gaps — and along the way, uncovered user needs we hadn't previously considered.

 Redesigning the Experience

-The new experience focused on empowering SecOps users with the context and insights needed to understand vulnerabilities before involving engineering teams.
-From there, they could initiate investigations and collaborate with developers and platform engineers to determine the best course of action.
+Using these insights, we redesigned the vulnerability management flow to support a more structured investigation process.
+The new experience gave SecOps users the context they needed to understand and evaluate vulnerabilities on their own first — before looping in engineering teams.
+From there, they could kick off investigations and collaborate with developers and platform engineers to figure out the best path forward.

 Outcome